-We start with a preliminary lemma which proves that the optimal solution consists of a single interval for Fully Homogeneous platforms, and for Communication Homogeneous platforms with identical failure probabilities.
+We start with a preliminary lemma which proves that there is an optimal solution of both bi-criteria problems consisting of a single interval for Fully Homogeneous platforms, and for Communication Homogeneous platforms with identical failure probabilities.

 Lemma 1.
-On Fully Homogeneous and Communication Homogeneous-Failure Homogeneous platforms, there is a mapping of the pipeline as a single interval which minimizes the failure probability under a fixed latency threshold.
+On Fully Homogeneous and Communication Homogeneous-Failure Homogeneous platforms, there is a mapping of the pipeline as a single interval which minimizes the failure probability under a fixed latency threshold, and there is a mapping of the pipeline as a single interval which minimizes the latency under a fixed failure probability threshold.